webqit/webflo/README.md

 ###### Form Actions

-When navigation occurs [via form submissions](#scenario-4-single-page-navigation-requests-and-responses), the form element and the submit button are made to go on the *active* state.
-For both of these elements, the Webflo client simply sets the `element.state.active` to `true` while the request is ongoing, then `false`, on completion.
+When navigation occurs [via form submissions](#scenario-4-single-page-navigation-requests-and-responses), the form element and the submit button are made to go on the *active* state while the request is processed.
+For both of these elements, the Webflo client simply sets the `element.state.active` to `true` on submission, then `false`, on completion.

 ##### Service Workers